Does Melania Trump Get Free Designer Clothes? The First Lady’s Wardrobe Protocol

 While the rules aren’t always announced, First Ladies are not supposed to let designers dress them for free.
 They also do not have the privilege of a clothing allowance.
 They are expected to pay for their own clothes although it is assumed that they get discounts for their purchases.

-Michelle Obama had the position for 8 years but according to her then press secretary, Joanna Rosholm, Barack Obama’s other didn’t receive designer freebies during her stay in the White House.
+Michelle Obama had the position for eight years but according to her then press secretary, Joanna Rosholm, Barack Obama’s other half didn’t receive designer freebies during her stay in the White House.

 “Mrs. Obama pays for her clothing.
 For official events of public or historic significance, such as a state visit, the first lady’s clothes may be given as a gift by a designer and accepted on behalf of the U.S. government.
 They are then stored by the National Archives.”